 (Not legally binding, for your information only)

-- Doctoral candidates whose admissions had been granted before the new regulations came into force had the right to complete their doctoral procedure according to the former regulations within a transition period of four years.
-Doctoral candidates who failed to do so are now obliged to complete their doctoral procedure in accordance with the new regulations.
+- Doctoral candidates whose admissions had been granted according to the former Common Dr. phil./Ph.D.
+Regulations of the Freie Universität Berlin - i.e. before May 24th, 2018 - have the right to complete their doctoral procedure according to the former regulations within a transition period of four years.
+Doctoral candidates who fail to do so until May 23rd, 2022 will have to complete their doctoral procedure in accordance with the new regulations.
+An earlier transition into the new regulations can be granted by the Committee for Doctoral Examinations upon request.